 An "esthetician" is any person who, for compensation, performs personal services for the cosmetic care of the skin only.

 "Individual license" means a license described in section 155A.25, subdivision 1a, paragraph (b), clause (1).

 A "nail technician" is any person who, for compensation, performs personal services for the cosmetic care of the hands, feet, and nails only.

-A "manager" is any person who is a cosmetologist, esthetician, advanced practice esthetician, or nail technician practitioner, and who has a manager license and provides any services under that license, as defined in subdivision 3.
+A "manager" is any person who is a cosmetologist, esthetician, advanced practice esthetician, nail technician practitioner, or eyelash technician practitioner, and who has a manager license and provides any services under that license, as defined in subdivision 3.